igel-oss/cef_cross_build/README.md

 $ git checkout ozone-wayland-test
 ```

 Copy the Renesas Yocto BSP toolchain SDK to docker directroy.
 See the Yocto / BSP documentation for details on building the SDK.
+Note that it is necessary that `IMAGE_INSTALL_ append = " pciutils"` is added to `local.conf` when the SDK is built.

 ```bash
 $ cp poky-glibc-x86_64-core-image-weston-sdk-aarch64-toolchain-2.4.3 cef_cross_build/docker/